StackVista/stackstate-docs/stackpacks/integrations/aws.md

 To start using the new AWS integration with your AWS instance, the AWS (Legacy) StackPack must first be removed.
 It is possible to run the AWS (Legacy) StackPack and the new AWS StackPack side by side, however, this configuration is not supported and will likely not be available in the next major StackState release.

-You can distinguish topology from the new and legacy AWS integrations by the labels attached:
+You can distinguish topology from the new AWS integration and the AWS (Legacy) integration by the labels attached:

 | Label | Integration |
 |:---|:---|